databrary/design/user-stories.md

 1. Go to access controls for study
 2. Select or search for databrary user(s) to apply to
 3. Add or remove allowed user groups

+As an authorised member of databrary,
+I want to renew my annual access to the library each year.

 ### Preservation